-29.2.1 Object types
+29.2.1 Object type properties

-All objects in VPI have a vpiType.
+All objects have a vpiType property.
 This API adds a new object type for data traversal, and two other objects types for object collection and traverse object collection.

-/ vpiHandle type for the data traverse object / #define vpiTrvsObj 800 / use in vpi_handle() / #define vpiObjCollection 801 / Collection of design objs / #define vpiTrvsCollection 802 / Collection of vpiTrvsObj's /
+/ vpiHandle type for the data traverse object / #define vpiTrvsObj 800 / use in vpi_handle() , / #define vpiCollection 801 / Collection of design objs , / #define vpiTrvsCollection 802 / Collection of vpiTrvsObj's; /

-The other object types that this API references, for example to get a value at a specific time, are all the valid types in the VPI that can be used as arguments in the VPI routines for logic and strength value processing such as vpi_get_value(<object_handle>, <value_pointer>).
+The other object types that this API references, for example to get a value at a specific time, are all the valid types in the VPI that can be used as arguments in the VPI routines for logic and strength value processing such as vpi_get_value(vpiType, <object_handle>).
 These types include: